Information for Accepted Students

 Students are expected to read and abide by the policies in the Brown University Academic and Student Conduct Code.

-Students who leave or change their enrollment status at the University during or at the end of Term I are not charged for Term II.
+Students who leave or change their enrollment status at the University during or at the end of a term, are not charged for the subsequent terms.

 Week of Withdrawal Refund Percentage